• Skip to main content

 Along with the pain itself, you may experience comorbidities (simultaneous health problems) such as:

-In order to determine what is causing your chronic pain, your doctor will first ask you to describe your pain.
+In order to determine what is causing your chronic pain, your family medicine provider will first ask you to describe your pain.
 Give as much detail as you can regarding its severity, timing (how often it occurs), location(s) on your body, and what, if anything, helps to mitigate it.

-The doctor will then perform a complete physical examination, order bloodwork and other lab tests as needed, and possibly do X-rays and other kinds of imaging scans.
-With a proper diagnosis, your physician can create a care plan to help keep your chronic pain under control.
+The family medicine provider will then perform a complete physical examination, order bloodwork and other lab tests as needed, and possibly do X-rays and other kinds of imaging scans.
+With a proper diagnosis, your family medicine provider can create a care plan to help keep your chronic pain under control.

 Your treatment plan may include:

-Trusted Doctor in Royal Palm Beach and Wellington
+Trusted Family Medicine Provider in Royal Palm Beach and Wellington

 Here at Advanced Medical Clinic, we will work diligently with you to get you the pain relief you deserve.
 You may have to try several things before finding a solution that works to quell your chronic pain, but we will indeed find something that works for you.
 There are many effective treatments out there today.